 In the hopes of shedding my winter gear and moving into the spring, I’ve decided to continue on with this second part of my season wrap.
-I may or may not give my final thoughts on Tales of Zestiria the X after the last episode airs at the end of the month.
+I may or may not give my final thoughts on Tales of Zestiria the X after the last episode airs at the end of the month (05.13.17 edit: Zestiria review can be read here).

 Overall, this winter season treated me remarkably well, with a couple of gems I would include in a top-30-of-all-time list.
 It’s not often that a series comes along I can definitively say exemplifies the possibilities of anime as a medium for storytelling, or that transcends its art style in such a way that anime skeptics can still appreciate.
 Shouwa Genroku Rakugo Shinjuu and ACCA: 13-ku Kansatsu-ka are two such titles.